n4demo/learn-to-containerise/docker-apps/linux/python-basic/readme.md

 docker ps -a
 ```

-7. show logs for this container - why did it fail?
+7. show logs for this container

 ```
 docker logs -f node4demo/python-basic:my-name-here